willem-vanheemstrasystems/clothing-headstart/README.md

 | NO | [Light Summer](https://infinitcloset.com/12-seasons-color-analysis/light-summer-palette-light-cool/), [Soft Summer](https://infinitcloset.com/12-seasons-color-analysis/soft-summer-palette-soft-cool/) |

 1. Cool Summer: ====== THIS IS ME =======

+Three dimensions of color (Hue, Lightness/Value, Chroma/Saturation) that suit Cool Summer:

+- Hue: Cool (blue instead of red)

+- Lightness/Value: Medium (not dark, not light

+- Chroma/Saturation: Medium (not saturated, not pale)

 The easiest way of figuring out if you are a Cool Summer is looking at how your skin reacts to yellow-green, golden brown or burnt orange colors.
 If you look awful in those colors you are most likely a Cool Summer.
 The coolness of this season is uncompromising: anything warm and the skin becomes orange or yellow instead of looking healthy and alive.